-Doing zoo activities with your preschoolers is a great way to teach them about the world outside of their little zone.
+Zoo-themed activities for preschoolers are a great way to teach them about the world outside of their little zone.
 Most preschoolers don’t understand the concept of city, state, country, let alone the fact that there are entire oceans that separate them from other parts of the world.

 Visiting the Zoo with Preschoolers

-Plus, I believe that teaching preschoolers about animals that live in the zoo is also a great way to build empathy and an understanding of why it is so important for us to take care of the world around us and why we should protect endangered animals.
+Teaching preschoolers about animals that live in the zoo is also a great way to build empathy and understanding of the importance of taking care of the world around us, as well as protecting endangered animals.

 We try to make a visit to our nearest zoo at least once a year.
-Some of our favorites have been the Smithsonian National Zoo in Washington D.C., Henry Doorley Zoo in Omaha, Nebraska and my kids have even been to a couple of zoos in Eastern Europe.
+Some of our favorites have been the Smithsonian National Zoo in Washington D.C., and Henry Doorley Zoo in Omaha, Nebraska.
+My kids have even been to a couple of zoos in Eastern Europe.

 As we get ready to make our trip to the zoo, I like to incorporate activities about zoo animals for my youngest daughter.
-I do have teens and tweens (how did that happen!?!?!) who are animal lovers and enjoy doing their own research on their favorite animals.
-Even for teens, a trip to the zoo can inspire them to a future career because there are so many pieces to providing a safe world for those beautiful animals.
+I do have teens and tweens (how did that happen?!) who are animal lovers and enjoy doing their own research on their favorite animals.
+Even for teens, a trip to the zoo can inspire them to a future career in one of the many aspects of caring for zoo animals.

-I also have a special needs 8 year old, who loves learning about animals, so I created this set of free printable zoo animal pattern block mats for her.
+I also have a special needs 8-year-old, who loves learning about animals.
+I created this set of free printable zoo animal pattern block mats for her.

 Fine Motor Activities for Preschool

-Shiloh actually has great fine motor skills considering her diagnosis, but it is important to us to continue to work on them, so that we can hopefully prevent some of the regression that is commonly seen in girls with Rett Syndrome.
+Shiloh actually has great fine motor skills considering her diagnosis, but it is important to us to continue working on them so that we can hopefully prevent some of the regression that is commonly seen in girls with Rett Syndrome.

-So I love using activities like these pattern block mats for our zoo animal theme because she can work on her fine motor skills and several other skills at the same time.
+I love using activities like these pattern block animal mats for our zoo animal theme because she can work on her fine motor skills and several other skills at the same time.